ibotva/ASNI-rs/README.md

 # AAMVA PDF417 DATA Reader for Drivers Licenses and Identification Cards written in rust
 Rust crate for reading ASNI files from a pdf147 barcode.
+This crate is not at a stable version yet, as it may encounter design overhauls as I learn more about rust.
 **Breaking changes may happen without notice until a better design implementation has been created, this is not a stable release.**

 ## Usage